SpicyMarshmellow/ComfyUI-EZ-AF-Nodes/README.md

 Dynamic input node.
 Allows selection of a single input either randomly or by index.

+> [!WARNING]
-WARNING: This node uses "ANY" type for both inputs and output, allowing it to pass anything, including models, images, latents, etc.
+> This node uses "ANY" type for both inputs and output, allowing it to pass anything, including models, images, latents, etc.
-This node doesn't do any processing with inputs it gets, so if you try to pass its output to a node that does not expect certain type, you will get an error.
+> This node doesn't do any processing with inputs it gets, so if you try to pass its output to a node that does not expect certain type, you will get an error.

 ## **EZ Extract Prompt**